attivio/searchui/CustomSearchResults.md

 * Passing `SimpleSearchResult.renderer` will render the document as a `<SimpleSearchResult>` compoenent.
 * Passing `DebugSearchResult.renderer` will render the document as a `<DebugSearchResult>` compoenent.

-Note that following this same method of including the static renderer function inside the custom component classes will make your code more uniform.
+Note that following this same method of including the static renderer function inside the custom component classes will make your code more uniform and reuseable, although it is certainly possible to have a function that knows about several different types of results components.

 ### Examples

-A very simple custom component which is rendered when the first document in the list is in the table "user" might look like this:
+A very simple custom component that renders a result only if 1) the result is the first on in the result set and 2) the document is part of the "user" table might look like this:

 ```js
 import React from 'react';